nightsense/nightshell/README.md

 git clone https://github.com/nightsense/nightshell ~/.nightshell
 ```

-(Or you could always [download the repository](https://github.com/nightsense/nightshell/archive/master.zip) manually and unzip the contents to directory `~/.nightshell`.)
+(Or you could always [download the repository manually](https://github.com/nightsense/nightshell/archive/master.zip) and unzip the contents to directory `~/.nightshell`.)

-Once installed, you can view a list of available themes by running `ls ~/.nightshell/themes`.
+Once installed, you can view a list of available themes by running `ls ~/.nightshell/themes | grep -v README`.

 ### step 2 - shell configuration